amitxv/PC-Tuning/docs/post-install.md

     - Disable write-cache buffer flushing on all drives in the ``Properties -> Policies`` section

-    - Navigate to your ``Network adapter -> Properties -> Advanced``, disable any power saving and wake features
+    - Navigate to your ``Network adapter -> Properties -> Advanced`` and disable any power saving features

     - Disable ``High Definition Audio Controller`` and the USB controller on the same PCI port as your GPU